A full circuit-based quantum algorithm for excited-states in quantum chemistry: Numerical Simulation

 In this part, we present a demonstration of the FQESS algorithm for excited-states with the hydrogen and LiH molecules in the minimal STO-3G basis for a range of inter-nuclear separations to verify the feasibility and robustness of the algorithm.
 The fermionic Hamiltonian of hydrogen can be translated into qubit representation by Bravyi-Kitaev transformation \cite{bravyi2002fermionic}, obtaining a two-qubit Hamiltonian as

 where $\sigma_{\beta}^{(i)}~(\beta=x,y,z)$ is the Pauli operator acting on the $i$-th qubit and the real-valued coefficients $\alpha_{i}^{R}$ are functions of the inter-nuclear distance $R$ \cite{colless2018computation}.
 Also, a six-qubit Hamiltonian for LiH molecule containing 118 Pauli words is obtained via the Jordan-Wigner transformation \cite{jordan1993paulische}.
+Moreover, numerical simulation results of larger molecules for H2O (12 qubits) and NH3 (14 qubits) in STO-6G basis set are presented in Appendix \ref{appendixbigger}.
 First, we apply our FQESS algorithm to the hydrogen molecule and plot the power iteration process for each eigenstate at $R=1.25$ angstrom in the Figure \ref{fig_iteration_noiseless}, together with a updating parameter $\alpha_{j}^{(i)}$ under different Pauli basis.
 The initial state is chosen as $\ket{\psi_{0}}=\ket{0}\otimes\ket{+}$, where $\ket{+}$ is a eigenvector of $\sigma_{x}$ matrix.
 It can be concluded that iteration processes can quickly converge to the target values.
 More importantly, the iteration times needed is less when the energy-level is high enough, especially for the last eigenstate, there is no need for extra iterations.
 This is due to that our algorithm eliminates the other eigen-components during the iteration process and the left new-constructed Hamiltonian has less eigen-components and is purer, which makes it easier to extract the remaining eigenstates.
 We need to analyze the properties related to the number of iterations.
 The Figure \ref{fig_K} shows the relationship between the number of iterations $k_{i}$ required to achieve chemical accuracy (0.0016 Hartree) and the energy-level difference.
 It can be found that a larger energy-level interval generally requires fewer iterations, but the highest energy state requires only one iteration ($k_{4}=1$), independent of the energy-level difference.
 We also plot the iterations times with bond length and find the maximum times $K=\textup{max}\{k_{i}\}$.
 We will show below that our FQESS algorithm can achieve faster convergence compared with other typical hybrid variational quantum algorithms for excited-states.